 - Never try to handle a situation you feel is dangerous.
 Don’t endanger your safety.

-- Notify Campus Police immediately at 911.
+- Notify University Police immediately at 911.
 Clearly state that you need immediate assistance.
 Give your name, location, and briefly describe the nature of the situation.
 Don’t hang up until told to do so.

 Shooter on Campus:

 Recent headlines and events around the country have heightened everyone’s concern about safety in the event of an active shooter on the campus.
 University Police has provided the following information on what you should do in case such an event happens at PSU based on the principles of Avoid, Deny, and Defend.